 A Brief History of the Marque

-The Ruhrtal-Motorradwerke R.M.W. firm in Neheim-Ruhr was formed after the death of one of the partners in Bleha, in 1925.
+Ruhrtal Motorrad Werke GmbH (R.M.W.) in Neheim-Ruhr was formed in 1925 after the death of one of the partners in the original firm, Bleha.

-Under the RMW marque motorcycles were built using engines produced in-house, and also engines from Mabeco of Berlin.
+Under the RMW marque motorcycles were built using engines produced in-house along with Siemens & Halske engines supplied by Mabeco of Berlin.
 By 1927 they were producing 600cc Mabeco-engined V-Twins, copies of the Indian Scout.

-If you have a query about RMW motorcycles, or have some information to add about these classic German machines, please contact us
+If you have a query or information about RMW motorcycles of Germany please contact us